 Do I have followers?
 Yes, but I don’t rely on any of these social media platforms as a lead generation tool.
 Why?
 Well, who is going to follow the ramblings of a lawyer?
 I like to think site owners will do so because they realize it is in their best interest to stay up on legal developments, but I’m not counting on it as a major part of my marketing.
 After all, I don’t follow my accountant online to learn the latest tax developments.
 [Don’t tell him!]

 The web is full of advice on marketing.
 Most of it is utter junk.
-Resources that are worth your time include SmartPassiveIncome.com and ThinkTraffic.com.
+Resources that are worth your time include SmartPassiveIncome.com.
 The information they provide is oriented towards blogs, but will work with any site.
 I highly recommend SmartPassiveIncome.com in particular.

 There are many ways to create a successful online business.
 This article covers one approach, but you shouldn’t be a slave to it.
-This article is really more about emphasizing that you need a plan before you launch a site.
+This article is really more about emphasizing that you need a plan before starting a business online.
 If you develop one based on hard numbers, you stand a far better chance of making the big bucks than if you just wing it.